What's in the course...

 Anhedonia is a lot of times actually a good problem to have.
 Anhedonia frequently is a byproduct of hard work and stoicism.

-Stoicism is the philosophy of not being such a pussy about everything, it's defined as:
+Stoicism is the philosophy of not being such a pussy about everything.
+It's defined as:

 The endurance of pain or hardship without the display of feelings and without complaint.